root-project/root/tree/ntuple/v7/doc/specifications.md

 ### STL Types and Collections

 The following STL and collection types are supported.
-Generally, collections have a mother column of type (Split)Index32 or (Split)Index64.
+Generally, collections have a parent column of type (Split)Index32 or (Split)Index64.
-The mother column stores the offsets of the next collection entries relative to the cluster.
+The parent column stores the offsets of the next collection entries relative to the cluster.
 For instance, an `std::vector<float>` with the values `{1.0}`, `{}`, `{1.0, 2.0}`
 for the first 3 entries results in an index column `[1, 1, 3]`
 and a value column `[1.0, 1.0, 2.0]`.